Scouting in New Jersey: International Scouting units in New Jersey

 Külföldi Magyar Cserkészszövetség Hungarian Scouting maintains two troops each in Passaic, New Jersey and New Brunswick, New Jersey.

 Scouting Museums in New Jersey

 The New Jersey Scout Museum in Morganville was established as an independent non-profit in 2004 and concentrates on history of Scouting in New Jersey.

+The Northeast Region Scout Museum in Rochelle Park sits on top of Rochelle Park Troop 114’s building, on the property of the Rochelle Park American Legion Post 170.